SophieCharlotteK/AtomicChessOS-1/src/src_qtui/README.md

 ## QML C++ BACKEND

-As mentioned above, the UI is controlled by a C++ backend, it connects the QML UI with the `Inter Process Communication Class`.
+As mentioned above, the UI is controlled by a C++ backend, it connects the QML UI with the `InterProcessCommunication` class.
 This backend can be used as a normal QML Component, but allowes all C++ feature can be used to control the UI.
 The backend is a normal C++ Class, but it have to inherited from `QObject`.

 ```c++
 #include <QObject>
 class MenuManager: public QObject
 {
 ```